XIMDEX/xcms/INSTALLATION.md

 ##Manual Installation Steps

-1. Download Ximdex package, tar file and expand it:
+1. **Download Ximdex** package (https://github.com/XIMDEX/ximdex/archive/develop.zip) and expand it:
 	```
-  	tar zxvf ximdex.tgz .
+  	unzip develop.zip
   	```
+	You may need a terminal to do this and next steps!

 	You should end with a directory (i.e.: Ximdex_v35) containing all the Ximdex files and directories.

-2. Move it to your Web Server Document Root with the name you want (i.e.: myximdex)
+2. **Move it to your Web Server Document Root** with the name you want (i.e.: myximdex)

 	```
 	mv Ximdex_v35 /var/www/myximdex